AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/repository-browser.md

 ![repobrowser6](/help/implementing/developing/tools/assets/repobrowser61.png)

+Preview is currently available for image types in the list below:

+* apng
+* avif
+* gif
+* jpeg
+* png
+* svg+xml
+* webp
+* bmp
+* x-icon
+* tiff

+And for the following text-based mime-types:

+* `"text/*"`
+* `'application/javascript'`
+* `'application/json'`
+* `'application/x-sh'`

 ### Download Content {#download-content}

 You can also use the repository browser to download content.
 In the example below, you can press the **download** link to download the `jcr:data` associated with the selected node.
+This feature is available for all binary properties by navigating to the node containing the property definition.

 ![repobrowser5](/help/implementing/developing/tools/assets/repobrowser52.png)